 What are short-term business statistics?

 Short-term statistics (STS) describe the most recent developments of European economies.
-STS cover four major economic domains: industry, construction, retail trade and other services (for example transport, information and communication, business services but not financial services).
+STS cover four major economic domains: industry, construction, retail trade and services (for example transport, information and communication, business services but not financial services).

 In the field of STS, the development in the different economic domains is described with a series of indicators (STS indicators) such as production, turnover, prices, number of persons employed, gross wages and several more.

 STS indicators are generally published with a monthly frequency.
 The publication dates are announced in advance in the Release calendar for Euro indicators.
-STS indicators do not only cover the single Member States of the EU-28 but also provide aggregate data for the EU-28, the euro area and data for EFTA and candidate countries.
+STS indicators do not only cover the single Member States of the European Union but also provide aggregate data for the EU-28, the euro area and data for EFTA and candidate countries.

 Data on the business economy are also provided by other statistical areas such as structural business statistics and national accounts .
 Data sources, comparability of national data and calculation of European indicators